-Based in Bossier City, H. Lyn Lawrence, Jr. APLC provides exceptional representation on behalf of defendants throughout Northwest Louisiana facing a range of misdemeanors and felonies, including drug crimes and driving while intoxicated (DWI) cases.
-We understand that being accused of committing a crime can be frightening, and are here to protect your rights and advocate on your behalf before the daunting criminal justice system.
+Based in Bossier City, Louisiana, H. Lyn Lawrence, Jr. APLC provides exceptional representation on behalf of defendants throughout Northwest Louisiana facing a range of misdemeanors and felonies, including driving while intoxicated (DWI) matters, assault, battery, domestic abuse violence and theft, as well as cases involving drug crimes, such as possession, manufacturing and distribution.
+We understand that being accused of committing a crime can be a frightening experience and we are here to protect your rights and advocate on your behalf before the daunting criminal justice system.

 Talking to the Police

 Dealing with the police can be intimidating, especially if you have never been arrested before.
 It is important to know that you do not have to answer any questions without an attorney present, even if the police tell you they are just investigating and that you are not yet under arrest.

 In many cases, the prosecutor will offer a plea deal.
 A plea deal can often prove tempting if it includes less severe punishments than you would face if convicted by a jury.
 However, that does not mean the deal is fair.
 An experienced criminal defense attorney can negotiate with the prosecution on your behalf to obtain the best possible outcome.
 Because we have extensive trial experience, prosecutors know they must offer a fair deal or risk us fighting the case in court.
 Additionally, we perform an in-depth investigation to determine whether there might be any evidence available that would completely exonerate you.

 If you have been arrested and charged with a DWI, time is of the essence.
 If you fail to request an administrative hearing from the Office of Motor Vehicles within thirty (30) days of your arrest, you face an automatic suspension of your driver's license.